mParticle/docs/src/pages/guides/data-subject-requests/index.md

 3. mParticle compiles the data into a single text file.
 This data includes device identities, user identities, user attributes (including calculated attributes), as well as current audience memberships.
 4. mParticle sends a callback to any specified Callback URLs indicating that the request has been completed.
 The callback will contain a secure download link to the text file containing the Subject's data.

-If you submit an access and portabilitiy request for more than one profile using multiple MPIDs, the data for every profile returned will be included in a single file.
+If you submit an access and portability request for more than one profile using multiple MPIDs, the data for every profile returned will be included in a single file.
 Since the resolution process for DSRs is the same as the process for IDSync, an access and portability request that includes only a device ID will not return any profiles that are protected by a login ID.

 For example, imagine that a user opens your app and is tracked with an anonymous profile, but they do not create an account with a login ID.
 Later, a different user on the same device opens your app and logs in with a login ID.
 If you submit an access and portability request but only supply the device ID, then only the data for the anonymous user will be returned.